Youded-byte/Java-Optimisations-MC/README.md

 # Java-Optimisations-MC
-This repository serves to provide effective ways of improving performance in minecraft, with a focus on lunar client using different Java distributions and options.
+This repository serves to provide effective ways of improving performance in minecraft, with a focus on lunar client, vanilla and lightweight modpacks using different Java distributions and options.
 It is the goal of this repository to have discourse over different java configurations and the effects they have, and provide simple access to different configurations.
 Please open an issue if you have a possible configuration with improved performance, with benchmarks to support them.

 ## Java Distribution
 The GraalVM distribution of Java, is made by Oracle, and is equipped with an [advanced](https://www.oracle.com/java/graalvm/) Just-In-Time (JIT) compiler that possibly has [the best performance](https://renaissance.dev/) for long-during intensive tasks.
 The newest version of the [the community version](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-22.0.0.2) is open-source.
 The [enterprise edition](https://www.oracle.com/downloads/graalvm-downloads.html#license-lightbox) is closed-source but may have slight improvements over the community edition, but requires registration at Oracle's website.
 Lunar Client requires a Java version of 16 or above.
+The latest Minecraft versions also require Java 17.
 GraalVM provides Java 17, which is recommended.

 ## Java Options
 For the Enterprise Edition: